-- A. The Town Planner shall classify each project as a Major or Minor Site Plan.
+A. The Town Planner shall classify each project as a Major or Minor Site Plan.
 Minor Site Plans are smaller scale projects for which a minor review process is adequate to protect the Town's interest.
 Major Site Plans are larger, more complex projects for which a more detailed review process and additional information are necessary.
 The following review thresholds shall be used by the Town Planner in classifying each project.
+The Town
-The Town Planner may, due to the scope or anticipated impacts of a project, classify any project as a Major Site Plan. - (1).
-Minor Site Plans shall include those projects involving: - a.
-The cumulative construction or addition of fewer than five thousand (5,000) square feet of gross nonresidential floor area. - b.
-Any individual or cumulative construction or addition of five thousand (5,000) square feet or more of gross nonresidential floor area within an approved subdivision.

-- c.
-The establishment of a new nonresidential use even if no buildings or structures are proposed, that involves the Development of more than twenty-five thousand (25,000) square feet but less than one (1) acre of land. - (2).
-Major Site Plans shall include projects involving: - a.
-The individual or cumulative construction or addition of five thousand (5,000) or more square feet of gross nonresidential floor area on a lot that is not part of an approved subdivision, - b.
-The individual or cumulative Development of one (1) acre or more land, unless the Development is part of a Site Plan application in an approved subdivision, - c.
-Any mixed-use project that contains residential and non-residential uses, - d.
-Projects that involve Wireless Communication System Facilities (WCSF), - e.
-Projects that require any waiver from performance standards. - f.
-Projects that also require subdivision or special exception approval, or - g.
-Other projects requiring review which are not classified as a minor development.

-16.7.6 Application and Review Fees

-A. Review fee(s); reimbursements.

-- (1).
-All applications for plan approval for properties which come under this title must be accompanied by a fee as determined by the Town Council. - (2).
-The applicant must reimburse the Town for all expenses incurred for notifying abutters of the proposed plan and advertising of any public hearing regarding a development. - B. Independent peer review.
-[Amended 9-28-2015 by Ord.
-No. 15-08] - (1).
-The Planning Board or, after the Town Manager's approval, the Town Planner and the Code Enforcement Officer, may require an independent consultant or specialist engaged by the Town, at the applicant's expense, to: - a.
-Determine compliance with all requirements of this title related to public health, safety and welfare and the abatement of nuisances; or - b.
-Assist with the technical review of applications submitted for new or amended development. - C. When peer review is required of the applicant, sufficient funds, based on a written estimate by the required consultant, must be deposited in an applicant's service account per Chapter 3.3, prior to commencing said review and continuing with the review of the development plan application.
+- 127 Planner's classification of a project shall be final.
+128 (1) Minor Site Plans shall include those projects involving: 129 (a) The cumulative construction or addition above one thousand (1,000) square feet and 130 no more than five thousand (5,000) square feet of gross nonresidential floor area.
+131 (b) Any individual or cumulative construction or addition between one thousand (1,000) 132 square feet and five thousand (5,000) square feet of gross nonresidential floor area 133 within an approved subdivision.
+134 (c) The establishment of a new nonresidential use even if no buildings or structures are 135 proposed, that involves the Development of more than twenty-five thousand (25,000) 136 square feet but less than one (1) acre of land.
+137 (2) Major Site Plans shall include projects involving: 138 (a) The individual or cumulative construction or addition above five thousand (5,000) 139 square feet of gross nonresidential floor area on a lot that is not part of an approved 140 subdivision, 141 (b) The individual or cumulative Development of one (1) acre or more land, unless the Development is part of a Site Plan application in an approved subdivision, 142 143 (c) Any mixed-use project that contains residential and non-residential uses.
+144 (d) Projects that involve Wireless Communication System Facilities (WCSF), 145 (e) Projects that require any waiver from performance standards. (f) Projects that also require subdivision or special exception approval, or 146 147 (g) Other projects requiring review which are not classified as a minor development.
+148 16.7.6 Application and Review Fees 149 A. Review fee(s); reimbursements.
+150 151 (1) All applications for plan approval for properties which come under this title must be 152 accompanied by a fee as determined by the Town Council.
+153 (2) The applicant must reimburse the Town for all expenses incurred for notifying abutters of 154 the proposed plan and advertising of any public hearing regarding a development.
+155 B. Independent peer review.
+156 (1) The Planning Board or, after the Town Manager's approval, the Town Planner and the 157 Code Enforcement Officer, may require an independent consultant or specialist engaged by 158 the Town, at the applicant's expense, to: 159 (a) Determine compliance with all requirements of this title related to public health, 160 safety and welfare and the abatement of nuisances; or 161 (b) Assist with the technical review of applications submitted for new or amended 162 development.
+163 - C. When peer review is required of the applicant, sufficient funds, based on a written estimate by the required consultant, must be deposited in an applicant's service account per Chapter 3.3, prior to commencing said review and continuing with the review of the development plan application.